Which is the first National Park in India? Jim Corbett?

 Jim Corbett National Park tiger population

-Jim Corbett National Park has the highest number of Royal Bengal Tigers out of all other forests in India.
-This year, it increased by 21, making the total number of inhabitant tigers 252.
+Jim Corbett National Park has the highest number of Royal Bengal tigers of any forest in India.
+This year, it increased by 21, bringing the total number of resident tigers to 252.
 Apart from that, 14 tigers regularly visit the protected forest area from the nearby mountains.

 International Tiger Day

 Tigers are the mighty beasts of the jungle who often fall prey to the hands of humans and lose their lives.
-In the 19th and early 20th centuries, the rich and royalties exploited this species to endanger their existence.
+In the 19th and early 20th centuries, the rich and the royal families exploited this species, endangering its existence.
 As a result, tigers came to the brink of extinction in the early 2000s.

 In 2010, the idea of International Tiger Day emerged at the Saint Petersburg Tiger Summit in Russia.
 We celebrate this day on 29th July to raise awareness towards tiger conservation.
 Today, the tiger population is in a much better position, clearly showing us the importance of this day.